NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 27. Integration server updates the track database with the information it received in the previous step about the asset.
 28. EXPLAIN GOAL OF CROPPING AND WHEN IT FAILS; HOW TO DEAL WITH CROPPING FAILURES AND REPPORT THEM
 29. CORRECT THAT ONLY 1 DERIVATIVE IS CREATED AS OF NOW
+30. MORE INFO ABOUT OUTPUTS (DERIVATIVE & METADATA)
-30. HPC server notifies the integration server that the job has finished and sends the output from the job[hpc_pipeline_cropping&derivatives_nhmd_herbarium](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives_nhmd_herbarium.md) to the integration server as well via [hpc_api_new asset]()
+31. HPC server notifies the integration server that the job has finished and sends the output from the job[hpc_pipeline_cropping&derivatives_nhmd_herbarium](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_cropping%26derivatives_nhmd_herbarium.md) to the integration server as well via [hpc_api_new asset]()
-31. All jobs are done and the integration server updates the track database.
+32. All jobs are done and the integration server updates the track database.

 _Module: Derivative upload_